 Many people think that Instagram is a place for the beautiful people to be beautiful in beautiful places and for all of us to comment on their beauty.
 It is.
 For sure.
 However, it's also a great place to connect your message to your audience.
 But what to do if you're not beautiful?
-Or if you find yourself inside of a dark theater or crammed office more often than you're in Ibiza?
+Or if you find yourself inside of a dark theater more often than you're in Ibiza?

 Enter the quote post.

 You've seen them all over the place - beautiful text with thought-provoking words by big thinkers juxtaposed over a gorgeous image.
 But how to make one of your own?
 Keep going.

 Where and How to Use a Post with a Quote

 These pop up all over Facebook and Twitter.
 But it's when I see them on Instagram that they resonate the most.
 It's a sneaky way to get text into a post while still looking beautiful.
 Here's how your theater can use them:

 quotable lines from the show you're currently producing

 I first heard about WordSwag this fall while reading Kim Walsh-Phillips' book, Ultimate Guide to Instagram.
 I've been obsessed with it ever since.
 It costs $4.99 and will be the best $4.99 you spend all week!
 Here's how it works: